appsparkler/study/lodash.md

 ## Basic Type Checking
-- `isNil` - this method to check if a variable is `null` or `undefined` There are many such utilities we'll find with "is" in the docs.
+- `isNil` - this method to check if a variable is `null` or `undefined` There are many such utilities we'll find with "is" in the docs - for ex: `isDate`, `isElement`, `isNull`, etc.

 ## Important points
 - `clone` will not work on nested objects.
 Use `cloneDeep` to be safer